hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/nhost-one-click.rst

 Access your Hasura console
 --------------------------

-Once your Nhost project is up and running, a dashboard will come up and you can click on the ``Hasura`` menu on the navigation bar.
+Once your Nhost project is up and running, the ``Overview`` page will give information about the endpoints.

 .. thumbnail:: /img/graphql/core/deployment/nhost-dashboard.png
    :alt: Dashboard